 |

-Ayurvedic medicine is one of the world's oldest medical systems.
-It
+Ayurvedic medicine is one of the world's oldest medical systems that still has

 Key Points